 Psychosomatic Medicine Fellowship

-The UC Davis Department of Psychiatry and Behavioral Sciences is recruiting for two full-time PGY-5 fellowships in psychosomatic medicine for the 2015-2016 academic year.
+The UC Davis Department of Psychiatry and Behavioral Sciences is recruiting for one full-time PGY-5 fellowship in psychosomatic medicine for the 2016-2017 academic year.
 Our ACGME-accredited one year fellowship prepares psychiatrists to provide expert psychosomatic medicine (PSM) services to culturally diverse medical/surgical patients in a wide variety of clinical settings.

 The Department of Psychiatry has residency training programs in general psychiatry, child and adolescent psychiatry, and family medicine/psychiatry as well as fellowship program in forensic psychiatry.
 Among our 80 faculty, we have three psychiatrists who are board certified in psychosomatic medicine, three who are board certified in both family medicine and psychiatry and three who are board certified in both internal medicine and psychiatry.

 During training, the PSM fellow can expect to develop skills in clinical care, administration, research, writing, and teaching.
 Past fellows have found ample opportunity to publish review articles and case reports within the PSM field.
 PSM faculty welcome fellow participation in ongoing research projects involving quality improvement, depression care management, and stem cell therapy trials for Huntington’s disease.
 The PSM fellow enjoys supervision and mentoring by three designated PSM attending psychiatrists, clinical and research collaboration with specialists in outpatient and inpatient medical and surgical consulting services, and frequent academic interactions with psychiatry faculty members including those who specialize in palliative care, geriatrics, and cultural psychiatry.
 Click here for fellowship application information.